 If the overlap stays unresolved, overlapping areas form additional overlap objects.
 The Overlap Mode defines how a material ID is assigned to these overlap objects.

 The overlap areas can be assigned to be the default Overlap Material.
-The ID of the the IDs of the overlapping materials.
+The ID of the overlap area is obtained by the bitwise sum of the IDs of the overlapping materials.

 Material Information: